lych1233/compactDRL/drl/td3/README.md

 ### Some Implementation Lessons

-- We do not use gradient clipping here but experiments show that extremely larger Q values still occur occasionally during training, so it might be helpful for stable training
+- We do not use gradient clipping here but experiments show that extremely large Q-values still occur occasionally during training, so gradient clipping might be helpful for stable training
-- Currently I do not know any other strategies to solve MountainCarContinuous-v0 by TD3 without strong Ornstein Uhlenbeck noise
+- Currently I do not know any other simple strategies to solve MountainCarContinuous-v0 by TD3 without strong Ornstein Uhlenbeck noise
-- TD3 is sensitive to the hyperparameters so careful tuning for each environment is essential for a good performance
+- TD3 is sensitive to the hyperparameters so careful tuning for each environment respectively is essential for a good performance